Beck throws for 2 TDs, runs for another to lead No. 11 Georgia past No. 6 Tennessee 31-17

 Dylan Sampson put the Vols back in front with his 21st rushing touchdown of the season, a 27-yard scamper through a huge hole right up the middle.

-But Beck guided the Bulldogs into position for Peyton Woodring’s 36-yard field goal with 5 seconds remaining in the half, sending the teams to the locker room tied at 17.
+Beck guided the Bulldogs into position for Peyton Woodring’s 36-yard field goal with five seconds remaining in the half, sending the teams to the locker room tied at 17.

 Beck's runs

-Note: This story has been corrected to show that Georgia's top running back is Trevor, not Travis, Etienne.
-They are brothers.